geudde/attic-chest/pages/07.authors/docs.md

 For Life from the Greek of Metrodorus → <span class="name">Do.</span>
 The New Broom → <span class="name">Reverend Mr Cayley</span>
 On the Portable Pens → <span class="name">Mr Bon</span>
-Latin Acrostic: Napoleon Buonaparte → <span class="name">
+Latin Acrostic: Napoleon Buonaparte →
 The Latin Gerunds: Di Do Dum → <span class="name">com.
 Miss Flaxman</span>
 The Speech of a New Married Man → <span class="name">Do.</span>